Shakeskeyboarde/wurk/README.md

 ## Command Line Options

-Werk provides workspace and task orchestration through a set of options which are global to all commands.
-These options are for selecting workspaces, workspace ordering, command parallelization, and output formatting.
+Werk has global options for selecting workspaces, parallelization, and output.

 - `-l, --log-level <level>`
   - Set the logging level.
 The default is the `LOG_LEVEL` environment variable, or "info".